ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/encode.md

-Encode plaintext to a Geneos AES256 format password using a key file, or create a Gateway "app key" file.
+The `aes encode` command either encodes plaintext to a Geneos AES256 format password using a key file, or creates a Gateway "app key" file.

 A key file should be provided using the `-keyfile`/`-k` option for a file path, the `--crc`/`-c` option for the CRC of a shared key file, or otherwise all matching instances that have a configured key file are used to produce an encrypted password.